-Note: Relationship estimated nonparametrically using kernel-weighted local polynomial smoothing.
+Figure 8: Support policies uptake by firm size The relationship estimated nonparametrically using kernel-weighted local polynomial smoothing.

-Our analysis (as in Figure 11 and Table 16) shows that, using 2019 data, approximately 28 per cent of firms had expenditure below €5,000 per week and 76 per cent of firms had fixed costs below this point per week.
+Our analysis (as in figure 11 and table 16) shows that, using 2019 data, approximately 28 per cent of firms had expenditure below $\in 5,000$ per week and 76 per cent of firms had fixed costs below this point per week.
 This suggests that these firms can be provided with this opportunity to survive the current period using this mechanism.
-However, the requirement for a 75 per cent decline in turnover may be prohibitive for entry, as we estimate only 11 per cent of firms experienced this magnitude of decline up to September 2020.
+However, the requirement for a 75 per cent decline in turnover may be prohibitive for entry as we estimate only 11 per cent of firms experienced this magnitude of decline up to September 2020.

 In addition to the above supports, a number of other instruments were also deployed.
 This includes a commercial rates waver provided to all firms for 2020 and for specific sectors into 2021.
-While commercial rates made up only 2 per cent of firms' costs on average in 2021 (Table 1), this is certainly a measure that can help alleviate short term cash flow pressures.
-Furthermore, a number of grant supports were provided to help redesign business towards COVID-related products and to help address the cost of COVID-related public health changes to the business.
-12 These type of instruments are useful and can play a helpful role in ensuring businesses can transition and adapt to the new environment.
+While commercial rates made up only 2 per cent of firms costs on average in 2021 (table 1), this is certainly a measure than can help alleviate short term cash flow pressures.
+Furthermore, a number of grant supports were provided to help redesign business towards COVID related products and to help address the cost of COVID-related public health changes to the business.12 These type of instruments are useful and can play a helpful role in ensuring businesses can transition and adapt to the new environment.